matthew-tfs/mjcb.io/content/blog/00072-my-year-in-review-2024.md

 ### AI Tools ###

 I haven’t really said a lot about AI on this website, and it is because I really have no interest in it.
 I don’t use it for anything, I don’t depend on it for anything, and at the end of the day it is just another tech fad that will probably go away.
 I have tried several AI tools over the last few months and I have never found them to be particularly useful.
-At the end of the day, I am getting tired of hearing about it.
+At the end of the day I don't care about AI, and I am getting tired of hearing about it.

 I recently upgraded to macOS Sequoia 15.2 which came with Apple Intelligence.
 It is not useful, but it is quite humorous in the way that it tries to summarize things like email notifications for me.